Xe0n0/FinderTweak/README.md

 ==================
 Inspired by [rs/SafariTabSwitching](https://github.com/rs/SafariTabSwitching).

-A plugin allows you to switch tabs in Finder.app on OS X 10.9 Mavericks with CMD+num shortcuts.
+A plugin allows you to switch tabs in Finder.app on OS X 10.9 Mavericks with `⌘ + num` shortcuts.
 Powered by [SIMBL](http://www.culater.net/software/SIMBL/SIMBL.php).

 Mavericks Only.